Timergara: People

 The people of Timergara are mainly Pashtun.
-The main tribes are Yousafzai, Ibrahimkhel, Utmankhel and Umarkhel.
-Tor Baba (Abdur Rahim Khan), Timergara Babaje and Jaloo Baba were the prominent religious figures of this area.
-Author Suleman Shahid discussed it very briefly in his recent book Ghumnam Riasat.
+The main tribes are Yousafzai, Ibrahimkhel, Utmankhel ghilzai Tajiks and Umarkhel Tor Baba (Abdur Rahim Khan), Timergara Babaje and Jaloo Baba were the prominent religious figures of this area.
 Abdur Rahim Khan migrated from Mandal (Bajawar Agency) in the late seventeenth century and settled in Timergara.
 He was known as Tor Baba for his piousness.
 Abdur Rahim Khan and Akhund Ilyas (d.
 1676) were disciples of Shaikh Adam Binori.
 The Mandal (clan of Utmankheil) in Timergara or mostly called Shaikhan are the descendants of Baba Abdur Rahim Khan.

 Climate

 The summer season is hot and arid while the winter is cold and wet.
-A steep rise in temperature occurs from May to June, and then is very hot from July to the end of August, but during September the weather becomes cooler, especially at night.
-A rapid fall of temperature occurs from October onwards.
+A steep rise in temperature occurs from May to June, and then is very hot from July to the end of August.
+However, the weather becomes cooler, especially at night, during September.
+A rapid fall in temperature occurs from October onwards.
 The coldest months are December and January.
 The mean minimum temperature recorded for the month of January is −8 °C.

 Rainfall mostly occurs in the months of July, August, December, January and February.
 Towards the end of cold weather, there are occasional thunderstorms and hailstorms.
 Timergara is equally affected by global warming and climatic changes.
 In 2010, along with snowfall, heavy floods occurred which resulted in heavy damage to the infrastructure of the city.
 In March 2014, the Panjkora river's level began rising again, which was a threat to the Balambat bridge.

 Food

-Popular foods are fish and beef cooked as chapli kabab, seekh kabab, and tikka.
-A tandoor (oven) for baking bread is present in many houses.
-Many inhabitants eat lobya (beans), saag and juwar doday (bread of maize).
-Lassi and saag with sookrak (sweet bread of maize) are also offered to guests.
+Popular foods are fish and beef cooked as Chapli Kabab, Seekh Kabab, and tikka.
+A Tandoor (oven) for baking bread is present in many houses.
+Many inhabitants eat Lobya (Beans), Saag and Juwar Doday (bread of Maize).
+Lassi and Saag with Sookrak (sweet bread of Maize) are also offered to guests.

 Dress and ornaments

 The people generally wear typical Pashtun dress.
-During the winter season, men wear a chadar (a long piece of cloth, mostly used to make the body warm) around the body along with kameez (shirt) and shalwar.
-Women typically wear shalwar kameez and burqa.
-A Chitrali woolen cap is used in winter, while a typical light Dirojee cap is worn in the summer.
-Sapley (leather sandals) are the most common footwear among men.
+During the winter season, men wear a Chadar (a long piece of cloth, mostly used to make the body warm) around the body along with Kameez (shirt) and Shalwar.
+Women typically wear Shalwar Kameez and Burqa.
+A Chitrali woolen cap is used in winter, while a typical white Diroji cap is worn in the summer.
+Peshawari Chappal (leather sandals) are the most common footwear among men.